Merge, analyse and visualize OGGM GCM runs#

 ds_tmp = ds_tmp.expand_dims("SCENARIO") # add SSO as a dimension to all Data variables

-ds_tmp.attrs['creation_date'] = creation_date # also add todays date for info
+ds_tmp.attrs['creation_date'] = creation_date # also add today's date for info

 ds_all.append(ds_tmp) # add the dataset with extra coordinates to our final ds_all array